Schedule of Events

-Graduating seniors are guests of the College for all meals during Commencement Weekend.
-Three special meals are offered: a lobster bake Friday evening, for which guests may purchase tickets (meal reservations for Commencement weekend coming soon), and a luncheon Sunday following the commencement ceremony, for which there is no charge for the luncheon, but advance registration is requested.
-Reservations are recommended for all special meals on campus this weekend.
+Graduating seniors are guests of the College for all meals during Commencement weekend.
+Two special meals are available: a lobster bake Friday evening, for which guests may purchase tickets (meal reservations for Commencement weekend coming soon), and a luncheon Sunday following the commencement ceremony, for which there is no charge for guests.

-Families and guests may eat Saturday and Sunday breakfast and Saturday lunch at Dana dining hall.
+Families and guests may eat breakfast and lunch on Saturday, and breakfast on Sunday, at Dana dining hall.
 For Saturday dinner, both Foss and Dana dining halls will be open.
 Breakfast is $6 per guest, lunch is $8, and dinner is $18.
-Children five and under are free; ages six to 11 are half-price.
+Children five and under are free, ages six to 11 are half-price.

-Pre-purchased meal tickets and complimentary Sunday lunch tickets are issued along with commencement tickets to graduating seniors from the Campus Events office on the first floor of the Eustis Building during Senior Week.
-If your student is unable to pick up the tickets, reserved packets will be available at each of the meals during the weekend.
+Pre-purchased meal tickets and complimentary Sunday lunch tickets are issued along with commencement tickets.
+Graduating seniors can collect their tickets from the Campus Events office on the first floor of the Eustis Building during Senior Week.
+If a student is unable to pick up the tickets, reserved packets will be available at each of the meals during the weekend.

 How are a cappella concert tickets distributed?